cxw42/srlua/notes.md

 # Building swiss

-`srlua` and `swiss` both refer to the directory where the srlua sources are.
+`srlua` and `swiss` both refer to the directory where the swiss sources are.
+This process is disturbingly tedious, but does result in a self-contained, statically-linked executable that does GUIs and runs Lua.

 ## Lua